HarshitDawar55/Kubernetes/README.md

 * To stop the Kubernetes cluster run the command "minikube stop".

+# Some of the general command for breaking the ice with the Kubernetes cluster!

 # License of this Repository!
 To check out the License for this Repository please visit [License](https://github.com/HarshitDawar55/Kubernetes/blob/master/LICENSE)